How to shake-off a bad day.

 Whatever you decide, just make sure you are choosing healthy options that allow you to feel empowered.
 The goal is to remind yourself, that while you may have had a bad day or a set back today, you are confident, capable and resilient!

 This simple step can help signal to your brain (and body) the clear end of the work day and can be a clear action that separates your work time from your home life.
+Your bad day at work from your good day at home.

 It’s important not to let our work stresses or frustrations pollute our time at home.
 It’s just as important to leave whatever may be going on at home out of the workplace.
 Remember that one does not define the other.